thinkshout/thinkshout/blog/_posts/2016-03-03-rethinking-strategies-for-online-donor-acquisition.md

 image: http://thinkshout.com/assets/images/ts_icon.jpg
 ---

 File attrition is (unfortunately) a completely normal part of nonprofit life, and list churn – aka attrition or loss of subscribers/donors – happens to even the most seasoned cultivation programs.
-On average, organizations see a monthly churn rate of [1.7%](http://www.mrbenchmarks.com/).
-That’s why you must create additional opportunities to grow your file and bring more supporters on board.
+On average, organizations see a monthly churn rate of [1.7%](http://www.mrbenchmarks.com/). <a href="http://google.com.com" target="_blank">New Tab</a>That’s why you must create additional opportunities to grow your file and bring more supporters on board.

 Some online approaches have been around for a while, some are relatively new, and lastly (but certainly not least) there are some you’d be better off without.